open-mmlab/mmrazor/docs/en/tutorials/customize_kd_algorithms.md

 # Toturial 6: Customize KD algorithms

-Here we show how to develop new KD algorithms with an example of cwd
+Here we show how to develop new KD algorithms with an example of cwd.

 1. Register a new algorithm